Quick Facts

 Units 4

-This course is a continuation of PHYS 2A, covering mechanical waves (including sound), electricity, magnetism, geometric optics, interference and diffraction and elementary modern physics.
+This course is a continuation of PHYS 2A, covering mechanical waves (including sound), electricity, magnetism, geometric optics, interference and diffraction, and selected topics from relativity and quantum mechanics (at the discretion of the instructor).
 This course may be offered in a distance education format.

 Apply Now